moleculerjs/database/docs/README.md

 ####

 ## `list` List entities
-List entitites with pagination.
-It returns with the total number of rows, as well.
+List entities with pagination.
+It returns also the total number of rows.

 ### Parameters
 | Property | Type | Default | Description |